Vector theory of gravity: Universe without black holes and solution of dark energy problem: Tests of the theory of gravity

 Polarization of gravitational waves in vector gravity differs from those in general relativity (see Sec. \ref{gwave}).
 Since only two interferometers were involved in the recent detection of gravitational waves by LIGO, the wave polarization was not measured.
-Simultaneous detection of a gravitational wave in multiple instruments would be able to determine the wave polarization.
-However, both in general relativity and vector gravity the polarization of gravitational waves emitted by binary stars is transverse which makes experimental differentiation between the two theories based on the polarization measurements a tricky problem.
+Simultaneous detection of gravitational waves by multiple instruments is able to distinguish between vector gravity and general relativity.
+We discuss details of such experiment in Section \ref {GWtest}.